 Amazon Web Services (AWS) is a cloud computing service that provides hosting and storage of data, applications, and other services.
 AWS CloudFormation is a template-driven engine for provisioning new IT infrastructures, such as Amazon EC2 instances or Amazon S3 buckets.
-These templates can be used to create the “infrastructure as code” in order to deploy an application with repeatable success.
+These templates can be used to create the “infrastructure as code” to deploy an application with repeatable success.
 It also helps you save time by providing preconfigured components like security groups and VPCs that are ready to use when composing your stack.
 This blog will cover how easy it is to get started with AWS CloudFormation!

 What is AWS CloudFormation?